 - Investing.
 Whether you’re looking to save for retirement, set up a tax-free savings account or trade financial assets, Scotiabank offers dedicated investor services, including GICs.

 How does it compare to other banks or services?Scotiabank isn’t the only Canadian bank that caters to students.
 RBC, TD, CIBC and Bank of Montreal all serve this growing demographic.
 Scotiabank offers some unique advantages over the competition.
-Open an account and earn $75.
-Terms apply.
-Apply by July 31, 2022.
+Earn up to a $100 welcome bonus when you open an account.
+Apply by February 29, 2024.
 While most student bank accounts are free, not all of them are.
 That’s another tip in Scotiabank‘s favour.

 Scotia is also a recent winner of a J.D.
 Power customer satisfaction award.